ietf-wg-acme/acme/draft-ietf-acme-acme.md

 by the client.

 orders (required, string):
-: A URI from which a list of orders submitted by this account can be fetched via a GET request, as described in {{orders-list}}.
+: A URL from which a list of orders submitted by this account can be fetched via a GET request, as described in {{orders-list}}.

 ~~~~~~~~~~